This is part one of a two-part series.

 - Square or straight-cut clothing styles (i.e. tunics) that don’t pull in at the waist.
 In fact, any item of clothing that does not outline or suggest a waistline should be avoided

 - Clothing with horizontal stripes.
-The video camera (no matter what size you are) will add about 5-10lbs to your frame, and wearing any of the three types of clothing mentioned above will make you appear larger than you actually are
+The video camera (no matter your physical size) will add 5-10 lbs to your frame.
+Wearing any of the three types of clothing mentioned above will make you appear larger than you actually are

 - Fabrics that wrinkle easily, like linen, will show on the screen like ravines

-- Silk shirts, which tend to rustle and cause sound problems.
+- Silk shirts, tend to rustle and cause sound problems.
 Plus they often show perspiration marks

-- Hats, unless they are absolutely necessary.
+- Hats, unless they are absolutely necessary i.e. outdoor-type videos.
 Hats can cast shadows that obscure your face and eyes.
 People are genetically programmed to look at faces.
-Don’t create a psychological barrier by obscuring half your face
+So avoid creating a psychological barrier by obscuring half of your face

-- Trendy fashion clothing, unless you are promoting fashion.
-The latest fads will quickly date your video
+- Fad fashion, unless you’re promoting fashion.
+The latest fads will quickly date your video and can detract from the substance of your key messages

 In general, choose classic clothing styles that are tailored specifically for your body shape.
 Opt for cuts and patterns that are simple and elegant, as these generally won’t date your look.

 Colors to Avoid:

-- Bright reds, oranges, and yellows tend to glow or bleed on-screen (although it can depend on the capabilities of your video camera)
+- Bright reds, oranges, and yellows tend to glow or bleed on-screen (although it can depend on the capabilities of your filming device)

 - Black – it absorbs light and can be too dark for most video work and requires a lighting set-up to look good on-screen

-- White – it reflects light and can dazzle the viewer.
+- White – it reflects light and can dazzle the lens.
 If you have pale skin, white makes your face look underexposed.
-If you have dark skin it can make you look darker
+If you have dark skin it can make you look darker.
+And you’ll need to adjust your video camera settings for a good result

 - Green – particularly if you are using a green screen for background effects